First Vienna FC

-First Vienna FC is an Austrian football club based in the Döbling district of Vienna.
+First Vienna Football Club 1894 is an Austrian football club based in the Döbling district of Vienna.
 Established on 22 August 1894, it is the country's oldest team and has played a notable role in the history of the game there.
 It is familiarly known to Austrians by the English name Vienna.

 History

 Foundation and early years

 First Vienna FC was founded on 22 August 1894 in Döbling, making it the oldest football club in Austria.
 The club’s colours blue and yellow derived from Rothschild racing uniforms, while the triskelion logo was designed by Manx player William Beale.
 On 15 November 1894, Vienna played its first official match, a 0–4 loss to Vienna Cricket and Football-Club.

 The club captured the Challenge Cup in 1899 and 1900, one of the first international tournaments in Central Europe.

 Golden era

 Vienna enjoyed major success between the late 1920s and 1930s, winning the Austrian Cup in 1929 and 1930, the Austrian Championship in 1931 and 1933, and the Mitropa Cup in 1931, unbeaten across all matches.
 The team added another Austrian Cup in 1937.